 SmartARTS arts integration at its core is about teachers partnering with teaching artists in training, planning and implementing units of study in the classroom.
 The units are inquiry-based and standards-driven.
 They find deep, meaningful connections between the art form and the curriculum.
 This mode of teaching helps students personalize the learning in a memorable way.

-Each summer the Greenville County Arts Integration Training Institute (GCAITI), held at the Fine Arts Center on the campus of Wade Hampton High School, serves as the introduction to and foundation for SmartARTS arts integration.
+Each summer the SmartARTS Arts Integration Training Institutes are held at the Fine Arts Center on the campus of Wade Hampton High School and serve as the introduction to and foundation for SmartARTS arts integration.
 SmartARTS provides three training tracks; beginning teachers attend the full four-day institute, second-year participants attend a three-day advanced track, and teachers in their third through fifth years with the program come for a one-day, in-depth training and planning session.
 During the institutes teachers are paired with their teaching artist and plan the actual unit they will team-teach during the upcoming school year.
 Participants also take immersion sessions in each of the five art forms – dance, theater, visual art, creative writing and music.

 SmartARTS began in 2002 with three, five-year federal grants from the U.S. Department of Education totaling $2.1 million.
 The program focused on integrating the arts into all grade levels at one Title I middle school and one Title I elementary school.
 One of the grants focused on the annual training of teachers and artists to partner in the classroom using arts integration techniques.
 The goals of this partnering are to better engage students and improve academic achievement in the core curricular areas of English/language arts, mathematics, science and social studies.
 As a result of these three grants, SmartARTS was able to build a solid foundation for its innovative work.